 The Zulu name for the Port town of Richard's Bay lying on KwaZulu Natal's north coast is Cwebeni, meaning 'at the lagoon'.
 The Richards Bay lagoon was first used as a harbour in 1879 during the Anglo Boer War, when the Commodore of the Cape Station of The Royal Navy, Sir Frederick Richards, landed supplies for the army fighting in the Zulu Wars.

-The 3500 hectare salt water lagoon was initially home to a vast number of aquatic birds, hippos and crocodiles.
-South Africa's largest ever recorded crocodile was shot in the Richards Bay Lagoon in 1891 by John Dunn, the famous hunter and only white man to become an African Chief.
+The Richards Bay lagoon is 3500 hectare of salt water and was initially home to a vast number of aquatic birds, hippos and crocodiles.
+South Africa's largest ever recorded crocodile was shot in the Richards Bay Lagoon in 1891 by John Dunn, the famous hunter and the only white man to become an African Chief.
 The crocodile measured an unbelievable 6.7 metres.

-Although the Richards Bay Lagoon and its surrounds were proclaimed a Nature Reserve in 1935, the inevitable decision to turn it into a port was taken in the 1960s.
-Richards Bay is South Africa's largest port and is now home to several heavy industries making it a large industrial town.
+Although the Richards Bay Lagoon and its surrounds were proclaimed a Nature Reserve in 1935, the inevitable decision to turn it into Richards Bay Port was taken in the 1960s.
+Richards Bay Port is South Africa's largest port and is now home to several heavy industries making Richards Bay a large, successful industrial town.